ubernostrum/django-registration/docs/hmac.rst

 .. _hmac-workflow:
-.. module:: registration.backends.hmac
+.. module:: django_registration.backends.hmac

 The HMAC activation workflow
 ============================

-The HMAC workflow, found in ``registration.backends.hmac``, implements a two-step registration process (signup, followed by activation), but uses no models and does not store its activation key; instead, the activation key sent to the user is a timestamped, `HMAC
+The HMAC workflow, found in ``django_registration.backends.hmac``, implements a two-step registration process (signup, followed by activation), but uses no models and does not store its activation key;
+instead, the activation key sent to the user is a timestamped, `HMAC
 <https://en.wikipedia.org/wiki/Hash-based_message_authentication_code>`_-verified
 value.